An activity, task, or something that is done exceptionally well.

 - Brian studied hard for an upcoming test and as a result, he hit the ball out of the park.

-- My computer was having all kinds of problems, so I gave it to my brother in hopes that he would fix it.
-He gave it back hours later and I have to say, he knocked it out of the park.
-It works great now!
+- My computer was having all kinds of problems, so I gave it to my brother hoping he could fix it.
+After he gave it back to me hours later, it works great now; he knocked it out of the park.